Repeat Records

-In the mid 2000s the label established their own DIY Recording Space, the Big Badger Music Shack, and this has been used to record many of the tracks featured on the series of Flexi Discs ‘You Flexi Things’, which have been released for Record Store Days and have been regularly played on national radio.
-The studio is also used to encourage young talent and has helped promote many of the acts featured at R*E*P*E*A*T’s series of Young Performer’s Gigs, a tradition reaching back to 2002 when R*E*P*E*A*T starlets, The Hammers, appeared live on Blue Peter, aged 10–12.
+In the mid-2000s the label established their own DIY Recording Space, the Big Badger Music Shack, and this has been used to record many of the tracks featured on the series of Flexi Discs 'You Flexi Things', which have been released for Record Store Days and have been regularly played on national radio.
+The studio is also used to encourage young talent and has helped promote many of the acts featured at R*E*P*E*A*T's series of Young Performer's Gigs, a tradition reaching back to 2002 when R*E*P*E*A*T starlets, The Hammers, appeared live on Blue Peter, aged 10–12.
+In 2022 the trick was repeated when Swansea's Atomic Beat Boys released their own take on the Shampoo (duo) classic Trouble, recorded in their year 6 classroom, along with remixes by local legends Helen Love and Teen Anthems.

-In 2018 Rose and the label returned to hometown Swansea where they continue to promote gigs, encourage new writers, release records, bait the establishment and fight the power…
+In 2018 Rose and the label returned to hometown Swansea where they continue to promote gigs, encourage new writers, and release records.
+In 2024 the label celebrated its 30th year with rowdy all day gigs in Swansea and Cambridge, a rewriting of 'Book' as 'Book Too', an updated T-shirt featuring the names of all the bands to have featured on the label R*E*P*E*A*T so far, and all sorts of other excitements.
+This followed on from the release earlier in the year of two 12" vinyl albums, Leeks and Beets (featuring Acid Alchemist, Bad Shout, Monet and The Monoliths) and then 'Lovely Ugly / Pretty Shitty', a 13 track splatter vinyl compilation of underground Swansea guitar bands, augmented by a couple of local legends.
+This was a long time ambition achieved!
+Early in 2025 saw the release of a powerful and poignant spoken word 'A Constellation of Sorrows' about the situation in Gaza, by long time inspiration, penpal and mentor Patrick Jones (poet): Rose and Jones first corresponded in 1991 via the address printed on the reverse of the Manics' Stay Beautiful single.